Friday, 3 June 2016

 The "dago" is the prime suspect – as an obvious Spaniard, Frenchman, Italian or Greek a stiletto is his natural weapon.
 This is not exactly scientific detection, though it reflects the times.
 Throughout his career, Grant assumes that you can tell a lot about a person by the shape of their chin, or the colour of their eyes.
 In later editions, the "dago" is changed throughout to "Levantine".
 "Dago" is pejorative, but the editors probably didn't realise that in the 20s and 30s "Levantine" could be code for "Jew".

 Back then, if you were olive-skinned and black-haired you needed a handy story to explain it away, as this colouring was assumed to be unBritish.
 “Shipwrecked sailors from the Spanish Armada” were usually pointed to, or “Phoenician traders”.
-(Our family cited "Huguenots fleeing persecution".)
+(Our family cited genuine "Huguenots fleeing persecution".)
 When we meet "the dago", Lamont, he seems like a nice young man, with a devoted Scottish landlady.
 He confesses to an Italian grandmother – but does that make him a murderer?

 Grant interviews "Ray Marcable", the star of the show who is setting off to Hollywood, and decides that – though charming in person – her upstaging of her male costar proves that she is cold-hearted and unfeminine.
 There's an entertaining interlude while some undercover cops pose as door-to-door salesmen.